uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

 * Each Campuswire post must list the reason for the absence
 * Each Campuswire post must mention whether or not makeup credit is being requested

 No penalty-free credit will be granted if the procedure is not strictly followed.
-However, penalty-free credits for excused absence can be no more than **30**% of the total attendance credits presented above.
+However, **penalty-free credits for excused absence can be no more than 30% of the total attendance credits presented above**.
 Once penalty-free credits reach the limit, no more credit will be granted for any form of absence.

 #### Late work